Basketball winning streaks: Men's D-I conference champion streaks

-Kansas' streak and Gonzaga's current streak both include ties for first place.
+Kansas' streak and one of Gonzaga's streaks include ties for first place.
 The Big 12 and West Coast Conference do not use tiebreakers to determine regular-season conference champions, only using them to determine the top seed in their conference tournaments.

 Men's D-I home court streaks

 The eight longest home court winning streaks in D-I men's basketball: